Business Administration Minor

 An introduction to the fundamental concepts and principles of business enterprise and economics.
 Introduction to the functions of a business organization.
 Basic research methods, written and oral reports, discussion of current business, and economic developments.
 Global business awareness.

 Students completing a major in accounting, economics, finance, management, or marketing; or a minor in business administration, are expected to possess computer proficiency in critical business productivity tools (word processing, spreadsheet and presentation).
 Competency will be assessed through the administration of a proficiency exam.
-Offered for satisfactory/unsatisfactory credit only.
+S/U grading.
 Course fee required.

 Prerequisite: ACCT 210 and admission to Breech School of Business.